pfafman/meteor-geolocation/README.md

 ### Setting GPS options

-* setWatchOptions(optionsObject) -- Sets the options for Location.watchPosition ( see docs for [`navigator.geolocation.watchPosition`](https://developer.mozilla.org/en-US/docs/Web/API/PositionOptions) for options)
+* `setWatchOptions(optionsObject)` -- Sets the options for Location.watchPosition ( see docs for [`navigator.geolocation.watchPosition`](https://developer.mozilla.org/en-US/docs/Web/API/PositionOptions) for options)

-* setGetPositionOptions(optionsObject) -- Sets the options for Location.locate ( see docs for [`navigator.geolocation.getCurrentPosition`](https://developer.mozilla.org/en-US/docs/Web/API/PositionOptions) for options)
+* `setGetPositionOptions(optionsObject)` -- Sets the options for Location.locate ( see docs for [`navigator.geolocation.getCurrentPosition`](https://developer.mozilla.org/en-US/docs/Web/API/PositionOptions) for options)

+* `setErrorCallback(function)` - Set the error callback.
+Callback takes one argument the error returned by `navigator.geolocation`

 ### Debug -
 To Turn on debugging console message: